VirtuslabRnD/scala3-coroutines/README.md

 =====
 This repo is a fork of scala 3 repo: [original readme](https://github.com/lampepfl/dotty/blob/master/README.md)

-This is an ongoing research project with the goal to test the limits of continuation-passing style programming in Scala 3 and check the feasibility of developing libraries that are using coroutines, generators, monadic reflection, and similar constructs.
+This is an ongoing research project with the goal to test the limits of continuation-passing style programming in Scala 3 and check the feasibility of developing libraries that are using coroutines, generators, monadic reflection, and other similar constructs.

 Status of the implementation
 ====